How Does Courier, Parcel, and Package Tracking System Work

 As soon as the new courier agency receives the product, it scans the barcode and stores the parcel details in the tracking system, which includes information related to its received time.

 At this location of the courier company, the received item is scanned again when it is ready to be sent out for delivery.
 The scanned information is stored back in the tracking system, which includes the time the products left that courier agency for delivery.

 Once the product is delivered to the end user or buyer, the tracking system is updated with the delivery status of item (for example, ‘Delivered’ in this case), delivery time, recipient’s name, etc.

 The customer can track and see the movement of the package by entering the barcode number (or AWB number) on the website of the courier company.
 The barcode status provides a stepwise progression of where the package is at the moment.

 One of the main advantages of the tracking system is that it reduces the package from getting lost or misplaced.
 Moreover, the customers also have an idea of their products which keeps them stress-free.
-With billions of packages being sent through courier, it really helps to track them well and avoid instances of loss or mishandling.
+With billions of packages being sent through couriers, it really helps to track them well and avoid instances of loss or mishandling.

 Tracking systems have become extremely sophisticated, thanks to the advanced technology platforms that they now use.
 Even if your package is thousands of miles away, you will be able to track it with just a click of the mouse.